FurhatRobotics/FurhatJSCore/README.md

 -   `eventName`  Name of the event to subscribe
 -   `callback`  Function which needs to be triggered when the given event is recieved
--   `dontSend`  [Optional][false by default] Boolean which determines wheter to send the subscribe event or not. use it to set callbacks for event that are already subscribed to, for instance with group subscriptions
+-   `dontSend`  [Optional][false by default] Boolean which determines wether to send the subscribe event or not. use it to set callbacks for event that are already subscribed to, for instance with group subscriptions

 #### subscribeGroup